Community Vision for Edisto Island’s Future:

 Botany Bay Wildlife Management Area:

 Noted as a top place to visit on Edisto Island by Tripadvisor, Botany Bay WMA is owned by the state of South Carolina and is protected for wildlife in its upland forest, maritime forest, ponds, creeks, saltmarsh and beach.
 EIPA spearheaded the efforts to create a volunteer base for this new WMA in 2009 and continues to support it with our time and efforts.
-Those interested in joining this volunteer group can contact Bess Kellett at KellettB@sc.dnr.gov.
+Those interested in joining this volunteer group can contact Olivia Hood at HoodO@sc.dnr.gov.

 Visitors are welcomed year-round during daylight hours except on Tuesdays and during scheduled special hunts.
 Learn more about Botany Bay WMA through the SC Department of Natural Resources website.